ICanBoogie/ICanBoogie/README.md

 another directory can be defined with the `app-root` _autoconfig_ directive.
 The directory is relative to the `root` directive.

-ICanBoogie will search for "config" directories to add to the _autoconfig_.
-Just like ICanBoogie, packages may use this feature to alter the _autoconfig_.
+ICanBoogie searches for "config" directories to add to the _autoconfig_.
+Packages may alter the _autoconfig_ as well.
 For instance, [icanboogie/module][] searches for "modules" directories.

+### Instance name

+The instance name of the application is used to resolve the application paths.
+It is usually defined by the `ICANBOOGIE_INSTANCE` environment variable.

+If the variable is not defined, the instance name defaults as follows:

+- The application runs from the CLI, "cli" is used as instance name.
+- `$_SERVER['SERVER_NAME']` is defined, it is used as instance name.